OpaOnWindowsNow/opa-watch/README.md

 For instance:
 `opa-dynamic --src-dir path/opa_project --command "build_command" --command "killall launch.exe" --comand "launch.exe"`

-## How to use specific opa options without specifying --command in details ?
+## How to use specific opa options without specifying `--command` ?
 You can use `--opa-opt`.
 For instance if your project is in classic syntax:
 `opa-dynamic --src-dir path/opa_project --opa-opt "--parser classic"`